sorefoot/clus-devwks-2019/README.md

 > ![A screenshot of a computer Description automatically generated with medium confidence](media/image4.png)
 </details>
 ___
-# Scenario 1 UCM AXL Use Cases using Postman
+# Section 1 UCM AXL Use Cases using Postman

 We'll Start by connecting Postman to our UCM server to ensure that your user is working and AXL is up and running.